-due: April 5th, 2020
+due: November 30th, 2005

-Many exercises (but not all) will be taken from the main textbook of the course Computational Geometry Algorithms and Applications^{\dagger} (CGAA).
+Most of the exercises will be taken from the main textbook of the course Computational Geometry Algorithms and Applications1 (CGAA).
 Some exercises are similar but not identical to exercises in the book.
 When a figure in the book could be helpful, the exercise number in the book is given.